-- Basic This is an entry level for those who choose a non-leadership role as well as those new to Amateur Radio or emergency communications.
+- Level 1 This is an entry level for those who choose a non-leadership role as well as those new to Amateur Radio or emergency communications.
 This introductory training is conducted by the local ARES group to meet their needs and those of their served agency or partners.
-This training includes FEMA ICS-100, ICS-200, IS-700 and IS-800 and the ARRL ARES Basic EmComm course Members should also have completed the ARES Position Task Book (PTB) for Basic.
-This introduces ARES participants to the fundamentals of emergency communications and provides instruction on how participants are to conduct themselves while serving in the field or otherwise activated. - Intermediate To qualify for this level, participants shall have completed the following courses and tasks: - ARRL's Basic and Intermediate Courses - o FEMA ICS-100, ICS-200, IS-700, IS-800

-ARRL's ARES Position Task Book (PTB) for Intermediate
+This training may include FEMA ICS training as well as other basic EmComm training.
+Members should also complete the ARES Position Task Book (PTB) for level 1.
+This introduces ARES participants to the fundamentals of emergency communications and provides instruction on how participants are to conduct themselves while serving in the field or otherwise activated. - Level 2 To qualify for this level, participants shall have completed the following courses and tasks: - ARRL's EC-001 Introduction to Amateur Radio Emergency Communications (a no-cost program) - o FEMA ICS-100, ICS-200, IS-700, IS-800 - o ARRL's ARES Position Task Book (PTB) for level 2